FRRouting/frr/doc/user/basic.rst

 the ``snmp`` module can be loaded for the *zebra*, *bgpd*, *ospfd*, *ospf6d* and *ripd* daemons.

 The module ignores any options passed to it.
-Refer to :ref:`SNMP_Support` for information on its usage.
+Refer to :ref:`snmp-support` for information on its usage.

 The FPM Module